Reynaldo Rodríguez

-Reynaldo A. Rodriguez Corrales (born July 2, 1986) is a Colombian professional baseball first baseman and outfielder for the Guerreros de Oaxaca of the Mexican League.
+Reynaldo A. Rodriguez Corrales (born July 2, 1986) is a Colombian professional baseball first baseman and outfielder for the Caliente de Durango of the Mexican League.

 Professional career

 New York Yankees

 On November 23, 2003, Rodríguez signed with the New York Yankees as an international free agent.
 He made his professional debut in 2006 with the Gulf Coast League Yankees, and spent the next season performing well in rookie ball, hitting .349/.401/.589 with three home runs and 26 RBI for the Dominican Summer League Yankees.
 After beginning the 2008 campaign with an injury, Rodríguez was released by the Yankees organization.

 Yuma Scorpions

 Rodríguez returned to Colombia where he played in 2008 before being signed by the Yuma Scorpions of the independent Golden Baseball League for the 2009 season.
 He had a breakout year in 2009, hitting .335/.380/.486 with six home runs, 48 RBI, and 18 stolen bases across 74 appearances.
 Following the season, Rodríguez headed Baseball America's Independent League Top Prospects List.